lithdew/flatend/README.md

 $ ./flatend -c config.toml
 ```

-In case you are interested on other options you are able to configure for your Flatend HTTP server:
+A full list of configurable options for your Flatend HTTP server is provided below.

 ```toml
 [[http]]